Loyal American Regiment

 The British officers put on their own plays in order to entertain themselves.

 Taken from the excellent book, With the British Army in Philadelphia 1777-1778 by Jackson.
-Also, the 2-colour version (left) is in imitation of the Beggar's Opera playbill at Williamsburg.
+Note that the 2-colour version (left) is in imitation of the Beggar's Opera playbill at Williamsburg.

 Proclamation of Occupation